Target groups in VPC Lattice - Amazon VPC Lattice

 • When the target type is LAMBDA, you can register a single Lambda function.
 When the service receives a request for the Lambda function, it invokes the Lambda function.
 If you would like to register multiple lambda functions to a service, you need to use multiple target groups.

-• To register an ECS task as a target, use the ALB target type and register the Application Load Balancer for your Amazon ECS service.
-For more information, see Service load balancing in the Amazon Elastic Container Service Developer Guide.
+Alternatively, register the Application Load Balancer for your Amazon ECS service with a VPC Lattice target group of type ALB.
+For more information, see Use load balancing to distribute Amazon ECS service traffic in the Amazon Elastic Container Service Developer Guide.

 • To register an EKS pod as a target, use the AWS Gateway API Controller, which gets the IP addresses from the Kubernetes service.